 If you’re proud of your current employees, it makes sense to trust their judgment when it comes to hiring the best talent for your organization.

-By implementing an employee referral scheme you essentially pass the baton of pre-screening candidates to your existing workforce and elevate your chances of recruiting people who will be a good culture fit.
+By implementing an employee referral scheme you essentially pass the baton of pre-screening candidates to your existing workforce, reduce your time to hire, and elevate your chances of recruiting people who will be a good culture fit.

 You can incentivize employees to submit referrals by offering benefits, such as a bonus, for each successful hire.